TheSteelNinjaCode/create-next-app-trpc/README.md

 - Zod: If chosen, includes `zod` for TypeScript-first schema validation.
 - React-Hook-Form: If selected, integrates `react-hook-form` for efficient form handling in React applications.
 - Next-Auth: If opted, adds `next-auth` for authentication and authorization in Next.js applications.
+- Zustand: If selected, includes `zustand` for state management in React applications.

 These optional integrations can be added during the setup process, enhancing your development experience with additional capabilities tailored to your project's needs.

-These dependencies and optional integrations are key in providing a robust setup for working with tRPC and React Query (along with Prisma, Zod, and react-hook-form, if opted) in a Next.js project.
+These dependencies and optional integrations are key in providing a robust setup for working with tRPC and React Query (along with Prisma, Zod, and react-hook-form, next-auth, zustand if opted) in a Next.js project.

 ## Example